5 Tips for Taking Photos in the Rain

 1. Protect your gear

-Look for shelter (a store awning, parking garage or porch.
+Look for shelter (a store awning, parking garage, or porch.
 Also, carry an umbrella and a raincoat.
 “Not necessarily for yourself — nobody cares if the photographer gets wet.
 I mean a raincoat made specifically for cameras.
-These are available from a number of manufacturers in a variety of shapes and sizes, capable of covering not just the lens and camera but an attached flash as well.
+These are available from several manufacturers in a variety of shapes and sizes, capable of covering not just the lens and camera but an attached flash as well.
 You can find a decent one for not a lot of money.
-If you’re more of the DIY type, you can use a plastic bag — preferably a clear one.” –Jason D. Little for Light Stalking
+If you’re more of the DIY type, you can use a plastic bag — preferably a clear one.” –Jason D. Little for Light Stalking.

 [Tweet “5 Tips to Take Pictures in the Rain”]